mozilla/fxa/packages/fxa-auth-server/docs/api.md

 ## POST /v1/password/forgot/verify_code

-:lock: HAWK-authenticated with the forgotPasswordToken.
+:lock: HAWK-authenticated with the passwordForgotToken.

-Once the code created by `/v1/password/forgot/send_code` is emailed to the user, and they paste it into their browser, the browser agent should deliver it to this `verify_code` endpoint (along with the `forgotPasswordToken`).
+Once the code created by `/v1/password/forgot/send_code` is emailed to the user, and they paste it into their browser, the browser agent should deliver it to this `verify_code` endpoint (along with the `passwordForgotToken`).
 This will cause the server to allocate and return an `accountResetToken`, which can be used to reset the account password (srpVerifier and wrap(kB)) with the `/v1/account/reset` API (described above).

 (a future version of this API may replace `verify_code` with a pair of SRP `start` and `finish` methods, just like `/v1/auth/start` and `/v1/auth/finish`)